 Mention the MOT may be up soon or point out a few minor issues you’ve noticed to offset the price against and aim for a fair compromise.

 Stop when you’ve reached your limit.
-If you don’t agree a deal, leave your details with the seller so they can contact you if/when they reconsider your offer.
+If you don’t agree on a deal, leave your details with the seller so they can contact you if/when they reconsider your offer.

 Only ever begin negotiating when you’ve been through the complete checklists and always be ready to walk away.

 But buyer beware.
 Most private sales will be sold as seen.
-Once you’ve agreed a price and exchanged contracts, any problems are yours to resolve.
+Once you’ve agreed on a price and exchanged contracts, any problems are yours to resolve.

 Follow this guide to buying a campervan to reduce the chances of encountering problems.

-Once you’ve completed the purchase and all the relevant paperwork to make it road legal, get out and live in the van for at least few days to test everything is functioning.
+Once you’ve completed the purchase and all the relevant paperwork to make it road legal, get out and live in the van for at least a few days to test everything is functioning.